 A lot of readers who make a $200,000 six figure income level have pointed out in the comments that this couple is lucky because they don’t have any student loans.
 They are right!
 They paid for their education along with the help from their parents.

 If you’re looking to refinance your student loans, I suggest checking out Credible as well.
 They are the leading student loan refinance marketplace where you can compare real quotes to get the best rate possible.
 It takes just two minutes to get an offer.

 Just double check on the latest government student loan rules.

 Taxes: 30% effective

-A 30% effective tax rate is totally realistic for a $200,000 income earner.
-The married couple is at a 28% marginal federal tax rate.
+A 30% effective tax rate may be several percentage points higher than reality.
+The six figure income married couple is at a 24% marginal federal tax rate as of 2018.
 If they were to only pay federal taxes, the effective tax rate is closer to ~22%.
-But they live in California, where they must shell out $2,239.71 + 9.3% on any income the couple earns between $50,869 – $259,844!
-So let’s add on 8% to 22% = 30%.
+But they live in California, where they face a state income tax rate of 9.3%!

-But, oh yeah, they also have to pay FICA tax on wages up to $118,000.
+But, oh yeah, they also have to pay FICA tax on wages up to $147,000 for 2022.
 That’s another 6.2% for Social Security + 1.45% for Medicare = 7.65%.
-The couple is now at a 37.65% effective tax rate.
+It’s easy to see how the total effective tax rate is about 30%.

 Thank goodness they have $25,200 a year in mortgage interest they can use to lower their taxable income by that same amount.